raoulbia/raoulbia.github.io/content/azure_databricks.md

 High Level

-* in AKV we create a secret
+* in KV we create a secret ;  take note of the KV URI and Resource ID
-* in ADB we create a secret scope
+* in Databricks we create a secret scope
-  * the secet scope points to the AKV URI abd Resource ID
+  * the secet scope points to the KV URI and Resource ID
-* in ADB notebook we reference
+* in Databricks notebook we reference
   * the storage account name
-  * the name of the ADB secret scope
+  * the name of the Databricks secret scope
-  * the name of the AKV secret
+  * the name of the KV secret

 <br>